When can you apply for Community funding?

 What other types of funding are available?

-Arts Fund – Applications open 1 July each year
+Arts Fund – Applications open 1 June each year

 The generosity of an anonymous Rotorua donor was the catalyst for the Arts Fund.